-Each county or tribe receives an annual capped allocation for Basic Sliding Fee (BSF) Child Care Assistance.
-When funding is not available, establish a waiting list of applicant families who would be eligible if funding was available.
+Each CCAP agency receives an annual capped allocation for Basic Sliding Fee (BSF) Child Care Assistance.
+CCAP agencies must establish a waiting list when funds are not available.
+Add families to the waiting list at the highest priority level (see below) the family qualifies for based on a preliminary eligibility determination.
 Sort the list by the priorities provided below.

 Non-MFIP/DWP applicants without a high school or general equivalency diploma, or who need remedial and basic skill courses in order to pursue employment or education leading to employment are considered 1st Priority.
 Students must be participating in an education program.
 Within this group, give priority to:

 Families within this priority may be eligible for MFIP/DWP Child Care for Student Parents until funding becomes available, if the parent is under age 21, is pursuing a high school or general equivalency diploma, and is not an MFIP participant.
 Families that appear eligible for MFIP/DWP Child Care for Student Parents should be given a child care application.
 Families receiving MFIP/DWP Child Care for Student Parents must be reported on the waiting list as 1st Priority while they receive MFIP/DWP Child Care for Student Parents.
 See Chapter 4.3.15 (MFIP/DWP Child Care for Student Parents).
 Families in the 1st Priority group are added to the wait list the date the family made an assistance request which is be the date the family contacted the agency or the date the agency received an application.